apperian/cctools/README.md

 *This is the Apple toolchain ported to linux forming a portion of a cross toolchain able to produce Mac OS X binaries on linux.

+cctools is *experimental* and will produce *invalid* when run on 64-bit linux systems.

 cctools includes the following programs as, ar, lipo, strip, nm, ranlib, otool

 See my ld64 (linker) and bomutils (installer creator) github projects for more cross-compiling tools.